 I read many other peoples hubs as well, since I could certainly see there are many people who write quality material.
-I quickly started included videos, pictures and Amazon items, and now I receive some income from Amazon.
+I quickly started included videos and pictures.
 I also signed up for Google Adsense and watched the pennies accrue, although now that has changed since we get paid through Hubpages.

 Posting on Other Sites

-After some months, I started posting my articles on various sites around the internet based on what other people discussed and of course, Twitter, Google, PinInterest and Facebook are easily used when you first publish.
+After some months, I started posting my article titles on various sites around the internet based on what other people discussed and of course, Twitter, Google, PinInterest and Facebook are easily used when you first publish.

 - I have found Facebook always gives me visitors